Using the Robots.txt Tool in All in One SEO

 Adding a rule in the robots.txt rule builder

-To add a rule, enter the user agent in the User Agent field.
-Using * will apply the rule to all user agents.
+First, enter the user agent in the User Agent field.

-If you want to add more rules, then click the Add Rule button and repeat the steps above and click the Save Changes button.
+If you want to add more rules, then click the Add Rule button and repeat the steps above.

-Your rules will appear in the Robots.txt Preview section and in your robots.txt which you can view by clicking the Open Robots.txt button.
+Your rules will appear in the Custom Robots.txt Preview section and in your robots.txt which you can view by clicking the Open Robots.txt button.

 Completed custom robots.txt